Table of Contents

 It’s time to calm the qualms!

 There are over six billion smartphone users this 2023 and these numbers are predicted to increase to nearly eight billion by 2028.
 Now that’s a lot of smartphone users!
 Who needs an expensive DSLR in this day and age?
 With the rise of smartphone users comes the birth of millions of “photographers.”
-Current estimates showed that the world takes 1.81 trillion photos every year.
+Current estimates show that the world takes 1.81 trillion photos every year.
 To make that even more digestible, we take 57, 246 photos per second!
 And we’re not stopping.
 This figure is expected to increase to around 2.3 trillion photos by 2030.

-Even New York Times couldn’t hide the power of smartphone photography as they bravely ran an Instagram photo on their front page a couple of years back.
+Even the New York Times couldn’t hide the power of smartphone photography as they bravely ran an Instagram photo on their front page a couple of years back.

 The photo – taken by a professional sports photographer Nick Laham – had gotten a mixed reaction.
-Captured using an iPhone in the locker bathroom, Laham and New York Times had then made a revolutionary stance – albeit not a popular stance back then – that a smartphone could be an accepted photography device.
+Captured using an iPhone in the locker bathroom, Laham and the New York Times had then made a revolutionary stance – albeit not a popular stance back then – that a smartphone could be an accepted photography device.
 In the age of social media, we think that now, more than ever is the perfect time to enter the golden age of photography using smartphones.